Dependence of decoherence-assisted classicality on the ways a system is partitioned into subsystems: Introduction

 \section{Introduction}

 Consider a large closed quantum system with a state space $\cH$ and a Hamiltonian $H.$ It is ubiquitous in physics to resolve this large closed system in two parts, system $\cS$ and bath $\cB,$\footnote{Throughout the paper we refer to $\cS$ as simply a "system" without a prefix "sub-", while $\cH$ is referred to as a "closed system".
 Bath $\cB$ is often referred to as "environment".} and to concentrate on the dynamics of $\cS,$ i.e. on the evolution of the reduced density matrix $\densS(t).$ Assume both $\cS$ and $\cB$ are macroscopic.
 Then, based on the everyday experience, one expects certain features of the reduced evolution to manifest at certain timescales.
 At a very short time scale $\tau$ the state of the system $\cS$ is expected to {\it decohere}.
 This means that $\densS(t)$ can be diagonalized in a basis with each basis vector being "quasiclassical" \cite{zeh1973toward}, i.e. providing vanishing uncertainty to every observable from a certain "classical" set (e.g. center-of-mass coordinate, momentum, energy etc).
-To derive such type of short-time behavior from realistic Hamiltonians is the goal of the {\it decoherence program}, which was essentially founded by Zeh \cite{zeh1970interpretation,zeh1973toward} and Zurek \cite{zurek1981pointer,zurek1982environment} (a detailed list of references can be found in the book \cite{schlosshauer2008decoherence}).
-Decoherence, when proved, accounts for one aspect of quantum-to-classical transition, namely, the apparent absence of Shr\"{o}dinger cat states in our everyday experience (and does it irrespectively to the chosen {\it interpretation} of quantum theory).
+To derive such type of short-time behavior from realistic Hamiltonians is the goal of the {\it decoherence program}, which was essentially founded by Zeh \cite{zeh1970interpretation,zeh1973toward} and Zurek \cite{zurek1981pointer,zurek1982environment} (see e.g. a book \cite{schlosshauer2008decoherence} for an extensive overview and profound list of references).
+Decoherence, when proved, accounts for one aspect of quantum-to-classical transition, namely, the apparent absence of Schr\"{o}dinger cat states in our everyday experience (and does it irrespectively to the chosen {\it interpretation} of quantum theory).

 At a very large time scale $T$ one expects that the system thermalizes, which means, roughly speaking, that $\densS(t)$ approaches an equilibrium density matrix which depends only on some coarse-grained properties of the bath state, but not on the initial state of the system.
 We refer to the effort to justify this intuitive statement from the first principles of quantum theory as a {\it quantum thermalization program}.
 In the past decade a considerable progress was made in this direction (see e.g. \cite{tasaki1998quantum,popescu2006entanglement,goldstein2006canonical,reimann2008foundation,linden2009quantum}; a profound list of references can be found in \cite{gogolin2010pure}).